oyvindeh/ucss/README.md

 So, to check a web page you could write
 ```
 $ ucss -h http://example.com/foo.html -c http://example.com/foo.css

+Note that if you use a selector both inside and outside a media query, it will
+be counted as a duplicate.
 ```
 To output duplicates as well as all used and unused rules, you can do
 ```